Skip to main content

 Inclusive Language in Technology

 All Northwestern IT staff are expected to utilize inclusive language in work-related conversations and documentation.
 Outlined below is a list of approved, commonly accepted alternative terms to replace oppressive terminology.
-Anyone looking to propose additional alternative terms or replace an oppressive phrase can submit a request at any time using the online feedback tool.
+Anyone looking to propose additional alternative terms or replace an oppressive phrase can submit a request at any time by emailing the IT Communications team.
 Staff are also expected to review and utilize the University's Inclusive Language Guide.

 A special thanks to the Anti-Racism in Academia program and the EDUCAUSE IT Communications Community Group members for their pioneering efforts to introduce more inclusive language into the technology sector.